AIBiology/aibiology.github.io/index.md

 Knowledge of basic calculus and, to a lesser extent, linear algebra, will also be helpful.
 We won't focus on the math, but having at least a conceptual understanding of derivatives, function optimization, and matrix math will be useful.

-If you are unsure, contact the instructors.
+If you are unsure, contact the instructor.

 ## Meeting Times

-{% include important.html content="See additional important information on HyFlex and COVID protocols below." %}

-### In-person and Synchronous meetings

-* **Mon, Wed, Fri 1:55pm - 2:45pm Bartram 211 and online**
+* **Mon, Wed, Fri 1:55pm - 2:45pm Bartram 211**
-* In-person sections:
-  * Only those registered for the in-person sections may attend in-person
-    * COVID-19 restrictions limit the capacity of the room well below the number of seats.
-A maximum of 10 students will be allowed to attend in-person each class.
-  * If you do not attend regularly, you will be asked to change to the online section to allow others to attend in-person.
-  * If you know you will be absent for a class, please notify the instructors so that they can offer your seat to an online participant.
-* Online sections:
-  * It is expected that you will attend class synchronously
-  * If possible, please have your camera on during class

-* Zoom links for class and recordings of class will be posted in Canvas.

  {% include important.html content="You should make every effort to attend class synchronously.
-While we will post information ahead of time and will record class sessions, **during class is the best opportunity to ask questions and get help from the instructors and others in the class.**" %}
+While I will record class sessions, **during class is the best opportunity to ask questions and get help from the instructors and others in the class.**" %}

-* We understand that with all that is going on, some students will need to miss classes sometimes.
-That is fine and we will do our best to help you catch up, but regular attendance is the best way to learn.
+* I understand that some students will need to miss classes sometimes.
+That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.

 {% include custom/office_hours.html %}

  {% include tip.html content="Coding is not always easy.
 Simple solutions are not always obvious.
-There will be some frustration. **We expect that you will need help.
-You should expect that you will need help.** We want to help you!
-We cannot always help if you do not ask for the help you need.
-Please ask for help." %}
+There will be some frustration. **I expect that you will need help.
+You should expect that you will need help.** I want to help you!
+I cannot always help if you do not ask for the help you need. *Please ask for help!*" %}

 ## Course Textbooks

 {% include image.html file='textbook.png' alt="textbook icon" position="right" max-width=75 %}
-While we will not use any one text for the course, we will use sections of these books and other resources.
-All will be free, open-source texts.
+While we will not use any one text for the course, we will use sections of these books and other free resources.
+All will be free online resources.

 * [{% include inline_image.html file='PDSH-cover-small.png' alt="PDSH textbook icon" %} Python Data Science Handbook by Jake VanderPlas](https://github.com/jakevdp/PythonDataScienceHandbook)